 The Project Overview

-The Downtown Crossing or Lincoln bridge connects downtown Louisville and Jeffersonville, Ind., running parallel to the Kennedy Bridge.
-The East End Crossing or Lewis and Clark bridge is located eight miles upstream and connect Prospect, Ky. and Utica, Ind.
+The Downtown Crossing (Abraham Lincoln Bridge) connects downtown Louisville and Jeffersonville, Ind., running parallel to the Kennedy Bridge.
+The East End Crossing (Lewis and Clark Bridge) is located eight miles upstream and connects Prospect, Ky. and Utica, Ind.

 The Kentucky Transportation Cabinet (KYTC) took the lead on financing, designing and constructing the Downtown Crossing.
 Walsh Construction Co. of Chicago was awarded the job of completing the design and building the Downtown Crossing.

-Innovations by the Walsh Design Build Team will result in completion of the project in 2016 – exceeding KYTC expectations.
-Work includes:
+Innovations by the Walsh Design Build Team resulted in completion of the project in 2016 – exceeding KYTC expectations.
+Work included:

 - Building a new I-65 bridge with six northbound lanes